Things to Do Over Thanksgiving Weekend in Raleigh, N.C.

 - Urban Soil at The Pour House Music Hall & Record Shop (11/29)

 - Idlewild South's Holiday Jam at Lincoln Theatre (11/30)

 - Half Past Six at Irregardless Cafe (11/30)

 - Unknown Hinson with Motorbilly at The Pour House Music Hall & Record Shop (11/30)

 More weekend picks

 During a busy holiday, it’s always nice to sit, take a deep breath and relax.
-Do so by sipping on your beverage of choice at one of Raleigh’s cozy coffee shops.
-If you’re looking to embrace the holiday spirit, try one of these five places to get delicious hot chocolate.
+Do so by sipping on your beverage of choice at one of Raleigh’s local coffee shops.